HeatherRemacle/exchangelabops/pages/index.md

     href: '#delivery-model'
   - text: Delivery Community
     href: '#delivery-community'
-  - text: Design and Delivery Standard
-    href: '#design-and-delivery-standard'

 ---
 We are known as a **lab** and a **community** of people who are learning how to improve service delivery in the BC Public Service.

-We contribute to the [goal of creating a modern public service](http://whereideaswork.gov.bc.ca/modern/).
+We contribute to the **[goal of creating a modern public service](http://whereideaswork.gov.bc.ca/modern/).**

-We apply generally accepted modern [standards for service design and delivery](/standard) pioneered, practiced, proven and continuously improving through the efforts of other government digital service agencies.
+We apply generally accepted modern **[standards for service design and delivery](/standard)** pioneered, practiced, proven and continuously improving through the efforts of other government digital service agencies.

-We accelerate learning new ways of working through practice and delivery.
+We accelerate **learning new ways of working** through practice and delivery.

-We embrace experimentation and collaboration in the open.
+We embrace **experimentation and collaboration in the open.**

-Public servants come to us to *learn and practice* Agile and service delivery innovation mindset and methods.

-We are also the home of the [BC Developers' Exchange](https://bcdevexchange.org/), known for producing innovative procurement tools ([Code with Us and Sprint with Us](https://digital.gov.bc.ca/marketplace)) and a thriving community of GovTech designers and developers.
+We are also the home of the [BC Developers' Exchange](https://bcdevexchange.org/), known for producing innovative procurement tools ([Code with Us and Sprint with Us](https://digital.gov.bc.ca/marketplace)) and **a thriving community of GovTech designers and developers.**

 **This website is intended to guide some expectations for how The Exchange Lab operates.
 It will be updated as new operations practices approach some level of standardization, or are improved.**